John Tartamella

-John Tartamella (1892– July 12, 1966) was consigliere for over 30 years to Joseph Bonanno and his family.
+John Tartamella (March 11, 1891 – July 13, 1966) was consigliere for over 30 years to Joseph Bonanno and his family.
 He was considered a very wise and shrewd elder-statesman who was respected throughout La Cosa Nostra.
 Born in Castellammare del Golfo, Sicily, he "devoted much of his time to the cause of the barbers".
-His son was Sereno (Bobby T) Tartamella - a Bonanno soldier and top aide to rebel faction bosses Gaspare DiGregorio and Paul Sciacca acting as a courier between them and Stefano Magaddino, boss of the Buffalo crime family during the bloody "Bonanno War" during the mid/late 1960s.
+His son was Sereno Tartamella, a Bonanno soldier and top aide to rebel faction bosses Gaspare DiGregorio and Paul Sciacca acting as a courier between them and Stefano Magaddino, boss of the Buffalo crime family during the bloody "Bonanno War" during the mid/late 1960s.
 Sereno became a union official for the Beauty Culturist Union.
 He also was well known for his "joke telling", able to make even the most vicious mob boss smile.

 Tartamella worked as a union organizer in Brooklyn where he led his "local" into the CIO after a break with the AFL.
 He was expelled by the Italian-American Labor Council "because of his radical views".

-On July 12, 1966, Tartamella died of natural causes at his home in Copiague, New York.
+On July 13, 1966, Tartamella died of natural causes at his home in Copiague, New York.